higormarques/wppsafe/readme.md

-# Whats+
+# WPPSAFE

-A simple addon to improve the whatsapp web experience.
+A simple web extension to hidde images on whatsapp.

+To show an image, just hove the image.
+Enjoy without fear!  ;)